 What’s a CRM?

-- Track interactions with clients.
+- Track interactions with clients and potential customers.

 - Manage new leads throughout your sales pipeline.

 - Offer dashboards with key metrics and reporting tools.